 Trust the System

-If you are reading this to hear some sage wisdom or advice, then you will be sorely disappointed.
+If you are reading this to hear some sage wisdom or advice, you will be sorely disappointed.
 The fact is that there are no good answers.
 The only thing I can tell you is what I am telling myself.
 Stick to my budget.
 Keep on saving as much as I can.
-I have to trust the budget system that I set up- which includes room for saving and spending.
-I have to live my life now without being overly worried about the future but also plan and prepare for a darker tomorrow (and be pleasantly surprised if it turns out OK).
+I have to trust the budget system that I set up, which includes room for saving and spending.
+I have to live my life now without being overly worried about the future and plan and prepare for a darker tomorrow (and be pleasantly surprised if it turns out OK).

 Follow the Rules

 When it seems like the rules are flying out the window and we are grasping at straws- then this is precisely the time to trust our systems.
 Trust the rules that have always been in place.
 The rules and principles don’t change even if the situation has changed.
 They are principles because they work.
 So that is what I am putting my trust in right now.
-Following the system and rules I have set in place before all this happened.
+Following the system and rules I had set in place before all this happened.
 Spend what I am allowed to spend and save what I told myself to save.
 I have to trust that this will work for me and pray and hope it will all turn out OK!
 Having a plan helps!

 What are you doing now?
-Are you throwing all the personal finance rules out of the window or are you sticking to the tried-and-true methods?
+Are you throwing all the personal finance rules out of the window, or are you sticking to the tried-and-true methods?